Spectrum FAQ

 How do I get replacement Max Card?
 (Lost/Stolen/Expired)

-If you have lost your Max Card, it has been stolen, or it has expired, then you will need to request a new one via our Max Card page at the standard pricing.
+If you have lost your Max Card, it has been stolen, or it has expired, you will need to request a new one via our Max Card page and pay the current pricing rate.

 A Max Card presently costs £9 and has a validity period of approximately 2 years.
 It is not possible to provide free replacement cards or new ones to replace expired ones, as they are all uniquely coded.